Account & Finance

 Actionable steps to start your journey.

-Learn Python/R: Coding is the new language of risk.
+Coding is the new language of risk.
+Start with Python basics and gradually move to statistical packages.

-Read the News: Follow the 'Financial Express' to understand how the economy works.
+Follow the 'Financial Express' and 'The Economic Times' to understand how the economy works and how insurance impacts it.

-Math Competitions: Participate in Olympiads to sharpen your logical speed.
+Participate in Olympiads and math competitions to sharpen your logical speed and problem-solving skills.

-ACET Preparation: Start early with free resources from the IAI website.
+Start early with free resources from the IAI website.
+Understand probability and statistics fundamentals.

 Famous Indian Actuarial Leaders